-Knowing how to read a compass is a key skill that every serious hiker should be full aware of.
+Knowing how to read a compass is a key skill that every serious hiker should be fully aware of.
 These tips will certainly give you the basics to make those hiking adventures safer and more fulfilling

 Develop Your Compass Reading Skills For Safer and More Fulfilling Hiking Adventures